Why invest in Argentine frac sand in 2026?

 Sources & Evidence

 Vaca Muerta demand and growth figures triangulated from Secretaría de Energía Argentina production reports and oilfield services trade press through Q1 2026.
-RIGI regime per Ley 27.742 (Congreso de la Nación Argentina, 2024) — publicly available.
-NRG Argentina status per ongoing judicial process reported in Argentine business media.
+RIGI regime per Ley 27.742 (Congreso de la Nación Argentina, 2024), publicly available. the legacy incumbent status per ongoing judicial process reported in Argentine business media.
 Ibicuy benchmark confirmed by direct operator quotes April 2026.

 Related Questions